monome/docs/docs/modular/ansible/index.md

 * Track (top single block lit): all parameters within tracks have the same loop, but tracks can differ in their looping
 * All (bottom row of 4 lit): all tracks and parameters have a synchronized loop

-**Division Sync** allows cueing of changes to the clock division for a parameter, so that the clock division does not change until the parameter restarts its loop.
-When a track's direction mode is set to triangle, the clock division may change at either end of the loop.
-When a track's direction mode is drunk or random, this setting has no effect.

-By default Note Sync is on, Loop Sync is set to Track, and Division Sync is off.
+By default Note Sync is on, and Loop Sync is set to Track.

 ### Presets